Four Fundamental Motivations

 Prerequisites: Field of Activity · Structural Context · Value to be Realized

-These meditations operationalize Längle's Four Fundamental Motivations through a single unfolding landscape (ground, breath, tree, seed).
-They form part of Graham Nelson-Zutter's MSc thesis work in Existential Analysis & Logotherapy at the University of Salzburg, and draw on the mindfulness lineage of Jon Kabat-Zinn and Sharon Salzberg alongside the existential foundations of Viktor Frankl, Ludwig Binswanger, and Alfried Längle.
+These meditations operationalize Längle1's Four Fundamental Motivations through a single unfolding landscape (ground, breath, tree, seed).
+They form part of Graham Nelson-Zutter's MSc thesis work in Existential Analysis & Logotherapy at the University of Salzburg, and draw on the mindfulness lineage of Sharon Salzberg and Jon Kabat-Zinn2 alongside the existential foundations of Viktor Frankl, Ludwig Binswanger3, and Alfried Längle.

 Nelson-Zutter, G. (2026, June).
 Guided meditations on the Four Fundamental Motivations [Workshop].
 World Congress for Existential Therapy 4 (WCET4), Denver, CO, United States.